 Cannonball Jellyfish in the Commercial Market

-Jelly Balls can have milky brown to yellow color and look like a large, half - mushroom.
-It differs from most other jellyfish by having a more muscular body and the fact that it is a good swimmer.
-The “bell” reaches about 8 to 10 inches wide and is lined with brown pigment.
+Jelly Balls can have milky brown to yellow color and look like a large, half-mushroom.
+It differs from most other jellyfish in that it has a more muscular body and that it is a good swimmer.
+The “bell” reaches about eight to 10 inches wide and is lined with brown pigment.
 He has short, excellent oral arms with secondary mouth folds, called scapulets, at the base of the bell to catch small prey.

 Cannonball jellyfish feed on plankton and larvae.
 They have a symbiotic relationship with the regular spider crab, which also eats small zooplankton.
 Cannonballs are an important food source for leatherback turtles, so preserving the cannonball jellyfish is important.